VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter09.md

 # Chapter 8 of Part 2 Slider Control Class

----++Brief Introduction of Slider Control
+## Brief Introduction of Slider Control
 The slider control is mainly visual realization to the adjustment logic of a value.
 Through dragging and sliding the control, occasions of the users adjusting the brightness and volume and operation of adjusting the value of a